 It doesn't take much exercise to be healthier.
 Start with 3 hours a week.
 That's walking about 45 minutes 4 days a week.
 Don't worry at first about how far or how fast you walk.
 Take your time and build up to it.
 Likewise, you don't have to spend a lot of money.
 Starting a walking routine is simple and free.
 Adding resistance training is also easy and not expensive.
 Using resistance bands is a great way to get started.

 Here's a link to help you get started with exercise.
-There's a lot of simple, easy to use resources for you.
+We have a lot of simple, easy to use resources for you.

 Thanks for writing,